DmxLarchey/Introduction-to-Coq/README.md

 This course gives an introduction to the Coq proof assistant:

 _Coq is a formal proof management system.
 It provides a formal language to write mathematical definitions, executable algorithms and theorems together with an environment for semi-interactive development of machine-checked proofs.
 Typical applications include the certification of properties of programming languages (e.g. the CompCert compiler certification project, the Verified Software Toolchain for verification of C programs, or the Iris framework for concurrent separation logic), the formalization of mathematics (e.g. the full formalization of the Feit-Thompson theorem, or homotopy type theory), and teaching._

+## Project: the Towers of Hanoi

+The project --- see [detailed project description](HANOI.md) --- consists in modeling the game of the [Towers of Hanoi](https://en.wikipedia.org/wiki/Tower_of_Hanoi) and proving that the well know recursive Hanoi sequence of moves is a correct.

 ## Teaching methods